NetApp-openstack-dev/openstack-docs/source/ch_executive-summary.rst

 management with proven data integrity and fully-developed storage provisioning, data protection, and efficiency.

-By leveraging the power of the NetApp SolidFire, NetApp ONTAP, or NetApp E-Series systems, enterprise organizations and service providers can build a cloud storage platform with an agile data infrastructure that delivers high-performing, efficient, and scalable open-source cloud services.
+By leveraging the power of the NetApp SolidFire or NetApp ONTAP systems, enterprise organizations and service providers can build a cloud storage platform with an agile data infrastructure that delivers high-performing, efficient, and scalable open-source cloud services.
 NetApp provides storage